 We begin by linking a URL to a Java class.
 This sets up the initial interaction—when a user navigates to that URL, Mateu renders information and UI elements based on the contents of the Java class.

-From there, the behavior is entirely under your control:
+From there, the behavior is entirely under your control.
+You can choose to define it using a declarative or imperative approach.

 You can fine-tune what’s displayed using annotations and Java interfaces—but this is the core idea: define your UI’s structure, behavior, and flow directly from your backend code, with minimal overhead and maximum clarity.